ButylLee/ScopeGuard/README.md

 } // my_callback is invoked at this point
 ```

-You could also see the comments in file ScopeGuard.h.
+You could also see the comments in [ScopeGuard.h](ScopeGuard/ScopeGuard.h).